- Article I: Waiver of Liability

 (h) Non-elevated Walkways, not to exceed 5 feet in width.

-All of the foregoing improvements must still comply in all other respects with these Rules, including setback requirements.
+All of the foregoing work and Improvements must still comply in all other respects with these Rules, including setback requirements.

 14.3 Application Process.